Home

 The lab employs techniques related to molecular biology, pharmacology, biochemistry, cancer signaling, tissue culture, large-scale screening, models of cancer, flow cytometry, CRISPR, and more.

-We are located in the Belfer Research Building in New York City
+The Wolfe Lab at Hunter College is located in the Belfer Research Building in New York City.

 Andrew Wolfe, Ph.D.